Care instructions have been moved over to their own page.

 Finally, wood has grain (fibers within the wood), which are considered to be open or closed.
 If you can run your fingernail across the side surface of a finished wood product and feel no texture, it's probably close-grained, if it clicks into depressions in the wood, it's probably open-grained.
 Only close-grained woods should be used as the open grains invite bacteria and buildup.
 Examples of close grained woods are ebony and maple.
 Examples of open-grained woods are zebrawood, walnut, paduak, and mahogany.

 A few species of trees that produce hardwood are regulated by CITES (the Convention on International Trade in Endangered Species).
 These species are classified as threatened with extinction ("Appendix I"), or will be threatened if current trade is not drastically curtailed ("Appendix II").

-Some species of wood you may run across being used to manufacture hardwood body jewelry are listed here, though there are many others not commonly used that we have not mentioned.
+Some species of wood you may run across being used to manufacture hardwood body jewelry are listed here, though there are many others that have not been mentioned as they are not commonly used.

 Dalbergia nigra (Brazilian rosewood)

 all Guaiacum spp. also known as the "tree of life" (includes such trees as Guaiacum officinale and Guaiacum sanctum - Commoner and Holywood lignum vitae; excludes chemical derivatives).

 That's right: the tree of life is endangered.

 We feel strongly that products made from these species should not be bought, sold, manufactured, or utilized, including furniture, wood, inlays, and earplugs - tell the manufacturer why.
 Ask to see their certificates or permits or those of the importer if they do carry these species.